 How they must have talked and laughed and probably sang songs as they watched the beautiful Irish landscape flowing past the windows on that long train trip to Cobh.
 No doubt there was some remorse at the thought of leaving this beautiful landscape behind and perhaps never seeing Ireland again, but the future must have seemed so bright and full of hope for the opportunities of “the land of the free” for these happy, healthy young people.

-They then boarded the postal ship America, which was ferrying the 3rd class passengers out to the massive ocean liner.
-As the tender move out into the harbor, they were suddenly startled by the sound of a musical instrument they knew well.
+They then boarded the postal ship America, which was ferrying the 3rd Class passengers out to the massive ocean liner.
+As the tender moved out into the harbor, they were suddenly startled by the sound of a musical instrument they knew well.
 It was 29-year-old Westmeath man, Eugene Daly, who began to play familiar tunes on his uilleann pipes as the view of Cobh grew smaller and smaller behind them.
 Daly was said to have played "A Nation Once Again,” "Boolavogue,” and a few other nationalist songs.
 The tune most seemed to remember him playing was "Erin's Lament” as they approached the Titanic.
 There must have been many a damp eye and aching heart on the America and on the Titanic and perhaps even back in Cobh as the sound of that air wafted across the water of Cobh harbor to relatives left behind.

 (Left: Eugene Daly)

 As they came round Spike Island, they saw the Titanic for the first time, anchored just outside of the harbor near Roche’s Point.
-What a sight it must have been for those young Irishmen and women as their small ship approach this wonder of the modern world.
+What a sight it must have been for those young Irishmen and women as their small ship approached this wonder of the modern world.
 There were small ships from Cobh that carried local merchants out to the liner buzzing around her like bees around the hive as the Longford travelers climbed onboard.

 (Below, Erin's Lament also known as "a Spailpin a Run.)